jruels/tf-gcp/labs/ad-hoc/index.md

 Copy the user accounts file from the lab directory to `/home/ansible/lab-ad-hoc/userlist.txt`

 ```
-cp /home/ansible/tf-dev/labs/ad-hoc/files/userlist.txt /home/ansible/lab-ad-hoc/userlist.txt
+cp /home/ansible/automation-dev/labs/ad-hoc/files/userlist.txt /home/ansible/lab-ad-hoc/userlist.txt
 ```

 ## Create the User Accounts

 If we read the `userlist.txt` file in our work directory, we'll see `consultant` and `supervisor`.
-Those are the two new user accounts we have to create:
+Those are the two new user accounts we have to create.

+Run the following commands to create those accounts.

 ```
 ansible -i inventory dbsystems -b -m user -a "name=consultant"